 This has led to numerous states, including Texas, adopting stricter laws

 and legal consequences when it comes to domestic abuse.
-Immediately contacting highly-qualified Dallas criminal defense lawyer,
+Immediately contacting highly-qualified Dallas domestic violence lawyer,

 Thomas D'Amore, if you have been charged with domestic violence can make all the difference

 in your case.
 With over two decades of legal experience, he is intimately

 acquainted with all of the happenings both in and out of the courtroom.

 Allow him to defend your rights – fill out our